 As we aspire to these standards, we will build a community that values integrity.
 Giftedness is essential, but it can be negated by egregious moral failure.

 We will also develop discernment.
-It is unwise to give someone a platform before they have demonstrated they have the character to represent Jesus publicly.
+Giving someone a platform before they have demonstrated they have the character to represent Jesus publicly is unwise.

 Finally, if we do this well, I hope that Uncommon Pursuit will develop into an environment that welcomes survivors, former cult members, and others seeking a faithful expression of Christian devotion to God.

 Within the scope of our confessional standards, I believe there are hundreds of thousands of healthy conversations where we are wrestling with various questions.
 (Look around to see some examples!).